Last Updated on February 10, 2023 by Maggie McKneely

 Porto Card: The Porto Card is a great option if you’re planning on using public transport, or visiting several qualifying museums and attractions.
-For one base price, the Porto Card lets you ride the metro and buses for free, gives free admissions to a number of museums, discounts on various other admission prices, and a 15% discount in participating restaurants.
+For one base price, the Porto Card lets you ride the metro and buses for free, gives free admission to a number of museums, discounts on various other admission prices, and a 15% discount in participating restaurants.

 Don’t have two days to explore?
 Check out this article if you only have one day in Porto!

 Day 5: Porto to Lagos

 Portugal’s Algarve region is blessed with natural beauty, with its rugged coastline, exquisite sea caves, and pristine beaches.
 You could easily spend 7 days in the Algarve and not get bored!
 So although it’s not exactly close to Porto, I squeezed it into my Portugal itinerary.
 You may not think the long drive is worth it for a day, but I certainly did!

 From Porto, the town of Lagos is a 5 hours drive.
-This road trip is a great way to see more of Portugal’s countryside, particularly its Alentejo region, with its groves of cork trees and rollings fields of wheat and grapevines.
+This road trip is a great way to see more of Portugal’s countryside, particularly its Alentejo region, with its groves of cork trees and rolling fields of wheat and grapevines.
 You can even add a few stops along the way, such as Aveiro, the “Venice of Portugal,” and Nazare, home to the largest waves ever surfed.
 (If you’re an avid surfer, make sure to add nearby Ericeira to your list too!

 Why is Lagos on this Portugal itinerary as opposed to any of the other cities on Portugal’s southern coast?
 Unlike Faro or Albufeira, Lagos doesn’t have many beach resorts and has relatively fewer crowds.
 And it’s closer to some of the well-known natural wonders that I was interested in seeing.